HermesBoots/holbertonschool-higher_level_programming/0x10-python-network_0/README.md

 ## cURL POST Parameters
 Send a POST request with a specified request body.

+## Find a Peak
+Finding a local peak in a list of integers.

 ## Only Status Code
 Display the status code of a response using just 1 `curl` command.